Guide

 Line of credit

-A line of credit gives you access to a pool of funds that you can draw from as needed, up to a certain limit.
-It works like a credit card, giving you flexibility to manage cash flow or cover unexpected costs.
-You only pay interest on the money you use.
+A line of credit gives you access to funds up to a set limit that you can draw from as needed.
+You only pay interest on the money you use, making it ideal for managing cash flow or covering unexpected costs.

 Equipment finance